-The Muskegon River divides the City of Big Rapids, and only two bridges cross the river to link the east and west sides of the community.
-One of the key crossings – the Baldwin Street Bridge – was deteriorating and becoming structurally deficient.
+The Muskegon River divides the City of Big Rapids and only two bridges cross the river to link the east and west sides of the community.
+One of the key crossings – the Baldwin Street Bridge – was deteriorating and in desperate need of a structural engineer.
 The community was also in danger of having load restrictions put in place because of the aging piers on the bridge.

 Load limits on the 50 year-old bridge would be devastating to the industrial park located to the east of the bridge.
 Load limits would negatively impact the business sector, forcing heavier trucks to take a more expensive, alternate route miles away from the industrial park or negatively impact downtown Big Rapids with increased truck traffic through the City center using the Maple Street river crossing.

-F&V provided design and construction engineering services for the project.
+Fleis & VandenBrink provided a structural engineer as well as design and construction engineering services for the project.

 With the building removed, the design of the bridge and bridge approach provided road alignment corrections.
 The additional width also allowed for adding bike lanes to improve the function and safety of the river crossing.
 Aesthetic enhancements on the project included decorative street lighting, painted railings to match the light poles, stone insets and form liners, along with a two-color concrete surface coating.
 Sidewalks and decorative steel railings on both sides of the bridge enable breathtaking views of the river and provide linkage to the existing City wide trail system.